-4. Pack in the Protein
+4. Pack in Tournament Food with Protein

-Protein will be an ally in keeping your athlete’s blood sugar, hunger and mood stable.
-Nibble on cheese sticks or slices, nuts, peanut or nut butters, rolled deli meat slices, meat jerky, yogurt or yogurt drinks, boxes of low fat milk, hummus or edamame.
+Encourage your athlete to nibble on cheese sticks or slices, nuts, peanut or nut butters, rolled deli meat slices, meat jerky, yogurt or yogurt drinks, boxes of low fat milk, hummus or edamame.

 Muscles rely on carbohydrate for immediate and long-lasting fuel.
-Pack an assortment of easily digestible sources like 100% juice, fruit leather, applesauce, fresh or dried fruit and veggie sticks for a quick pick-me-up.
+Pack an assortment of easily digestible sources like 100% juice, fruit leather, applesauce, fresh or dried fruit or veggie sticks for a quick pick-me-up.

 6. Think your Drink

-Water, 100% fruit juice and sports drinks are appropriate at a sporting event that showcases multiple games or events like a swim or tennis meet.
+Water, 100% fruit juice and sports drinks are appropriate at a sporting event, especially those that showcase multiple games or events like a swim or tennis meet.

-7. Nosh or Nibble?
+7. Nosh or Nibble on Food?

-At a minimum, your young athlete should be nibbling to stay energized and keep muscles fueled for a competitive edge.
+At a minimum, your teen athlete should be nibbling to stay energized and keep muscles fueled for a competitive edge.